-When someone is being critical they use it as a means of criticism, partly because they know they can and because we don’t know how to stop them and nine times out of ten they will get away with it, until we learn to say ‘no.’
+When someone is being critical they use it as a means of criticism, partly because they know they can and because we don’t stop them.

-Critical people tend not to think about the way they speak, they just speak.
-They’ll just bleat something out, then think about what they’ve said after they’ve said it, by which time it’s too late to change what’s been said.
-They tend not to think about it.
+Critical people don’t think about the way they speak, they just speak.
+They’ll just bleat something out, then perhaps think about what they’ve said after they’ve said it, by which time it’s often too late to retract what they’ve said.

-But there is always a bigger picture to someone’s emotions.
-We don’t just let off steam at someone because we want to hurt the other person.
-It’s not something we are consciously aware of, why we’re not happy, or why we’re feeling angry.
-We just know that we are all those things.
+Critical people become critical because of how they feel about themselves.
+But perhaps we must remember there is always a bigger picture to someone’s emotions.
+We don’t just let off steam at someone because we want to hurt them.
+Sadly, we’re not always consciously aware of why we’re not happy, or why we’re feeling angry.

 We just know we’re not happy and angry.
 Sadly, deep rooted emotions and beliefs will always affect our energy, how we feel and those are stored in our subconscious.
 It’s important we think about the things that are making us unhappy and deal with those.

 Regardless of how we feel, the buck stops with us.
 We must be responsible for our own behaviour regardless of the self-limiting subconscious issues that are causing us to feel unhappy and angry.